🔍

 🔊

-Subjunctive mood (Congiuntivo) of the verb feltrìre
+congiuntivo feltrire.
+Subjunctive mood of the verb feltrire

 Tempo semplice

-Congiuntivo presente feltrìre
+Congiuntivo presente feltrire

 io feltrisca